Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Features of the product:

-- Menti allows the creation of presentations
+- Menti allows the creation of presentations that have audience participation.

-Features it is missing:
+- It has the ability to create polls, quizzes, word clouds and more.
+- Customisable themes and layouts.

+Limitations:

 - It doesn't seamlessly integrate into existing workflows, you have to switch to a web browser.
 - No QR code to join support.